 Get the Sifted Newsletter

-For the time being, sleep techs are competing on often contradictory claims, and hoping to hit gold.
-Sifted takes a look at some of the industry’s sleeping giants.
+For the time being, sleep tech startups are competing on often contradictory claims, and hoping to hit gold.
+Sifted takes a look at some of the industry’s sleep tech giants.

 Catching some Pzizz

 Rockwell Shah founded Pzizz in 2015, a London-based app which specialises in composing “psycho-acoustic” lullabies to soothe your mind. $500,000 in funding comes from investors including tech accelerator Wayra UK.
 The company has also benefited from a series of high-profile endorsements by J.K.
 Rowling, Parkinson’s UK and the NHS.